At A Glance

 Key concepts you will learn on the mountain skills course:

 - Choosing a route: how to plan a walk in the mountains

 - Navigation skills: map reading, using a compass and what to do when things go wrong

 - Basic scrambling: an introduction to scrambling and gain confidence on steep ground

-- Working in a team: responding to hazards, what to do in an emergency and team welfare
+- Responding to hazards, what to do in an emergency and team welfare

 - Walking skills: pace, movement in the mountains and clothing/equipment

 - Weather: understanding a mountain forecast and how it can influence your day